Introduction

 1 ) To run the program, just put your data starting with cell a3 as indicated,

 and push the button.
-The porodfitall program takes on the order of a minute
+The porodfitall program takes on the order of 30 seconds

-on a fast PC; while the correlation function program takes about 10 minutes
+on a fast PC; while the correlation function program takes about 5 minutes on

 2 ) Note you must use the given units for the program to work correctly; if